MYMY-young/MYMY-young.github.io/_pages/about.md

 excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
 ---

-I am a Undergraduate student in Department of Computer Science and Engineering at Sogang University.
+I am an Undergraduate student in Department of Computer Science and Engineering at Sogang University.
 My advisor is Junsuk Choe.
 My research interests are Semantic Segmentation and Domain Adaptation.

 **🎓 Education**